 TfL introduced a number of changes during the Covid-19 pandemic, which it claimed was to ensure that traffic was reduced so that essential journeys could take place against a backdrop of lockdowns and other restrictions linked to the pandemic.

 What were the pandemic changes to the London Congestion Charge (CC)?

 During the pandemic, the Mayor of London Sadiq Khan increased the daily charge from £11.50 to £15 while also increasing the hours during which this higher charge was payable to include weekends and evenings.

 The authority is making changes, it says, to make permanent changes to the CC to prevent traffic in London from rising above pre-pandemic levels as the country eventually returns to a new ‘normal’.

-What are the new Congestion Charge hours going to be from 21 February 2022?
+What are the new Congestion Charge hours that came in on 21 February 2022?